Flipp: (1997-1999)

 The band then entered the studio and recorded their self titled debut album which was co-produced by Arens along with Prince drummer Bobby Z., Cheap Trick & Fleetwood Mac producer Julian Raymond and Mudhoney producer Conrad Uno.
 Mixing was done by Tom Lord-Alge and Howie Weinberg.
 The album was released on tax day (April 15) 1997.
 As a way to promote the album's release, as well as tax day, the band rented a flatbed truck, built a stage on it, and parked in front of the busy downtown Minneapolis post office to perform an impromptu show until the event was shut down by the police.
 Media were present to cover the event and the bands buzz continued to grow, which led to Flipp touring as support for Cheap Trick on their summer tour.
 During the kick off show of the tour at the Taste of Chicago, Flipp hired a helicopter pilot to fly over the crowd and drop a ton and a half of cereal onto the audience.
 The helicopter pilot was then arrested for littering, but the case was eventually thrown out.
 The stunt was covered on TV's Hard Copy.
 Due to the band not receiving as much national attention as their label had desired, Hollywood Records would then drop Flipp from their roster.

 The band's bassist Greg Eidem, a.k.a.
 Cherry Forever, decided to leave the band in favor of spending more time with his family.
 The band then recruited Randy Engebritson, a.k.a.
 Freaky Useless, as their new bass player.

 The band carried on and self-released a live e.p. in 1998 that was packaged in a Flipp cereal box.
 Due to the ep's unconventional packaging and inability to fit in the CD section of record stores, it had to be displayed by its own which, benefitted the band by organically acting as a billboard for Flipp whenever anyone would walk into a record store.

 Flipp then performed at Woodstock 99 on the West stage.
-Before the band's set, and as a ploy to get the crowd's attention, Arens proclaimed through the festival's P.A system that they were giving out free pot to the audience, which led to the crowd swelling to that of 70,000 people.
+Before the band's set, and as a ploy to get the crowd's attention, Arens proclaimed through the festival's P.A system that they were giving out free pot to the audience, which led to the crowd swelling to 70,000 people.